jaredhendrickson13/pfsense-api/docs/COMMON_CONTROL_PARAMETERS.md

     changes immediately or requires a separate apply call.
 If an endpoint applies changes immediately, this parameter will have no effect.

-## reverse
+## async

 - Type: Boolean
-- Default: `false`
+- Default: `true`
-- Description: This parameter allows you to reverse the order of the objects returned in the data section of the API response.
-This enables you to paginate through objects in reverse order, which is particularly useful if you are looking for an object near the end of the list.
-Additionally, it is helpful for time-sorted objects, such as logs, where you may want to view the most recent entries first.
+- Description: This parameter allows you to control the API's default behavior of applying changes in the background.
+Setting this parameter to `false` will force the API to wait for the changes to be made on the backend before responding.
+This parameter may not be supported by all endpoints.

 !!!
-Note
-    This parameter is only available for `GET` requests to [plural endpoints](ENDPOINT_TYPES.md#plural-many-endpoints).
+Tip
+    Instead of forcing the API to wait for changes to apply, it is recommended to leave this parameter set to `true` and periodically check the status of the changes using a `GET` request to the applicable apply endpoint.
+!!!
+Warning
+    Setting this parameter to `false` may cause the API to hang if the changes take a long time to apply.
+In severe cases, this may result in your API request receiving a timeout.
+It is recommended to use this parameter with caution and only when necessary.

 ## placement